aannenko/simple-python-api/src/README.md

-# Stage 3: Dependency Injection using Inject
+# Stage 4: App configuration
-This is the third stage of development, which integrates the [`inject`](https://github.com/ivankorobkov/python-inject) module into the existing solution that already contains Flask and SQLAlchemy code.
-The goal is to keep the codebase simple and showcase basic dependency injection concepts.
+This is the fourth stage of development, which adds the usage of [`ConfigParser`](https://docs.python.org/3/library/configparser.html) and makes the application read its configuration from `config.ini` during startup.
+This stage also shows how well app configuration integrates with dependency injection.
+The goal is to keep the codebase simple and showcase basic app configuration concepts.

 ## Project Structure
 - `app.py`: Main entry point for the Flask application.
 Ensures that dependency injection is configured and the database is created and seeded on startup.